syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 {
 	// Gets the type of the track changes revision RevisionType revisionType = document.Revisions[i].RevisionType;
-	//Checks the revision type of current revision and accepts it if (revisionType == RevisionType.Insertions)
+	//Accepts only insertion and Move from revisions changes if (revisionType == RevisionType.Insertions || revisionType == RevisionType.MoveFrom)
 		document.Revisions[i].Accept();
 	//Resets to last item when accept the moving related revisions. if (i > document.Revisions.Count - 1)